-Lettuce Entertain You has announced Summer House on the Lake, a new table service restaurant coming to Walt Disney World in 2023.
-This post covers the upcoming addition to Disney Springs, what it’s replacing, and other random commentary.
+Summer House on the Lake is a new table service restaurant coming to Walt Disney World late this year or in early 2024.
+This post covers the upcoming eatery, with concept art showcasing the interior, what it’s replacing at Disney Springs, and other random commentary.
+(Updated November 14, 2023.)

 For starters, if this news feels vaguely familiar…that’s because it is.
 Almost 3 years ago, Walt Disney World announced a slew of new dining options at Disney Springs, including a table service restaurant by Lettuce Entertain You Enterprises, a Chicago-based restaurant group that was to open their first restaurant in Florida at Disney Springs West Side.